LordDashMe/nodejs-image-squeezer/README.md

 // if the package fit for the current environment. imageSqueezer.load();

-// Override the default binaries imageSqueezer.setFFMpegBin('/path/to/binary');
+// Set the path of binary file of ffmpeg. imageSqueezer.setFFMpegBin('/path/to/binary');

 // Provide the source file path of the desire image